Local women's stories

 "It’s hard work but I do enjoy the feeling that we are helping so many people.

 "I’m proud to be a woman from Leigh so I’ve always liked being so involved in my local community.
-I’ve done all sorts of things; I’ve been part of the soroptimists for 42 years, and have regularly supported Friends of Leigh Hospital with fundraising efforts.
+I’ve done all sorts of things; I’ve been part of the soroptimists for 42 years, and I started my fundraising journey as a member of Friends of Leigh Hospital.

-"One of my highlights was when the soroptimists sponsored a young Tibetan girl with her education and helped her to get a scholarship in Kentucky, America.
+"One of my highlights was when the soroptimists sponsored a young Tibetan girl with her education and helped her to get a scholarship in Kentucky, USA, and I was honoured to go to her graduation.
 I enjoyed organising and helping to run centenary events at Pennington Flash and getting some nice Christmas lights in Leigh was also an achievement.

 "There are a lot of challenges for women today.
 I see lots of different people through my work at The Bridge and I would say that childcare is still a big challenge.
-My granddaughter is about to go back to work after maternity leave and childcare is so expensive now.
+My granddaughter is about to go back to work after maternity leave and childcare is so in demand it’s hard to access.

 "If I could pass on advice to other women I would say, be brave and have confidence in your abilities.